piraeusdatastore/piraeus-operator/UPGRADE.md

 During the upgrade process, provisioning of volumes and attach/detach operations might not work.
 Existing volumes and volumes already in use by a pod will continue to work without interruption.

+# Upgrade from v1.5 to v1.6

+The `csi-snapshotter` subchart was removed from this repository.
+Users who relied on it for their snapshot support should switch to the seperate charts provided by the Piraeus team on [artifacthub.io](https://artifacthub.io/packages/search?repo=piraeus-charts)
+The new charts also include notes on how to upgrade to newer CRD versions.

 # Upgrade from v1.4 to v1.5

 To make use of the new `monitoringImage` value in the LinstorSatelliteSet CRD, you need to replace the existing CRDs